mitodl/concourse-vault-resource/README.md

 - `aws_mount_path`: _optional_ The mount path for the AWS authentication engine.
 Parameter is ignored if authentication engine is not `aws`. default: `aws`

-- `aws_iam_role`: _optional_ The AWS IAM Role for the AWS authentication login to Vault.
-Parameter is ignored if authentication engine is not `aws`. default: (default IAM Role according to utilized AWS config)
+- `aws_vault_role`: _optional_ The Vault role for the AWS authentication login to Vault.
+Parameter is ignored if authentication engine is not `aws`. default: (default AWS IAM Role according to utilized AWS config with IAM authentication)

 - `token`: _optional_ The token for the token authentication engine.
 Required if `auth_engine` parameter is `token`.